flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * The functions that convert FlashR vectors/matrices to R vectors/matrices can also trigger the computation.
 Such functions include `as.vector` and `as.matrix`.
 * `fm.materialize` and `fm.materialize.list` explicitly materialize the input matrices.

-Lazy evaluation can potentially increase the computation overhead in some cases.
-We use the code below to illustrate the problem.
-In this example, `sum` and `prod` do not store actual computation results.
+Lazy evaluation can potentially increase the computation overhead in rare cases.
+We use the code below to illustrate an example.
+Here, `sum` and `prod` do not store actual computation results.
 Materializing `res2` and `res3` trigger the computation in `sum` and `prod`.
 Because we materialize `res2` and `res3` separately, FlashR potentially has to perform the computation in `sum` and `prod` twice.

 ```R